 Cola and Tom

-Both normalization and regularization could be employed on model training process, and their intensities would be cancel out with each other.
+Both normalization and regularization could be employed on model training process, and sometimes their intensities would be cancel out with each other.

 Generalization

-• fewer parameters (lower dimensions)
+- fewer parameters (lower dimensions)

-• smoothness (not sensitive to small changes)
+- smoothness (not sensitive to small changes)

 Underfit and Overfit

-• overfit: a model fits training data perfectly, but fails to predict unseen data.
+- overfit: a model fits training data perfectly, but fails to predict unseen data.

 In deep learning, a few common reasons could cause overfitting:

-• insufficient training data
+- insufficient training data

-• low quality of training data (contain errors)
+- low quality of training data (contain errors)

-• too large or complex of the model
+- too large or complex of the model

-• lack of regularization
+- lack of regularizations

 Curse of Dimensionality